In an era where celebrities suffer from a diminishing appeal as brand ambassadors, micro influencers are heralded as the “new normal”.

 You can track the source of traffic volume using redirect services like bit.ly and URL parameters.
 Promo codes come in handy to track offline activities such as purchases or store visits.
 Each micro influencer can be given a unique promo code that can be used by its followers when they make a purchase or visit the retail outlet.

-Other metrics that are used to measure micro influencers include the number of comments, subsequent engagements generated from sponsored posts, and total reach.
+Other digital matrices that are used to measure micro influencers include the number of comments, subsequent engagements generated from sponsored posts, and total reach.

 Micro-influencers stamp their mark for being more invested in the quality of content produced.
 To these cohorts of self-created advertisers, content is king and engagement is their major tool of the trade.